Latton, Wiltshire

 Latton is a village and civil parish in Wiltshire, England, 1.5 mi north of Cricklade, on the county border with Gloucestershire.
 The village is bypassed by the A419 road from Swindon to Cirencester.
 The parish includes the hamlet of Eysey, formerly a village with its own church and parish.

 Watercourses form several of the parish boundaries.
 In the northeast (also the county boundary) the boundary is the Ampney Brook; in the south, the Thames and its tributary the River Ray; in the northwest the River Churn, another tributary of the Thames.

 History

-Latton village lies near Ermin Street, the Roman road which ran southeast–northwest from Silchester to the present-day Cirencester and Gloucester.
+Latton village lies near Ermin Way, the Roman road which ran southeast–northwest from Silchester to the present-day Cirencester and Gloucester.

 The Domesday Book of 1068 recorded a settlement of some 20 households at Latone, with two mills.
 Land at Latton and "Esi" was held by Reinbald, as recorded in a 1067 writ of William I. Latton and Eisey were granted in 1133 by Henry I to Cirencester Abbey on the abbey's foundation.

 In 1896 the parish of Eisey (as it was then written) was added to Latton parish, extending it to the east and south and more than doubling its area.
 In 1984, after the A419 had been straightened to bypass Cricklade, land on the town's side of the road was transferred to Cricklade parish.